Supercell: Europe

 On June 28, 2012, three supercells affected England.
 Two of them formed over the Midlands, producing hailstones reported to be larger than golf balls, with conglomerate stones up to 10 cm across.
 Burbage in Leicestershire saw some of the most severe hail.
 Another supercell produced a tornado near Sleaford, in Lincolnshire.

 On July 28, 2013, an exceptionally long-lived supercell tracked along an almost 400 km long path across parts of Baden-Württemberg and Bavaria in southern Germany, before falling apart in Czechia.
 The storm had a lifespan of around 7 hours and produced large hail of up to 8 cm in diameter.
 The city of Reutlingen was hit the hardest, houses and cars were severely damaged, dozens of people injured.
 With roughly 3.6 billion euros worth of damage, it was by far the costliest thunderstorm event ever documented in Germany.

 On 25 July 2019 a supercell thunderstorm affected northern England and parts of Northumberland.
 Large hail, frequent lightning and rotation were reported by many people.
 On 24 September 2020 a similar event affected parts of West Yorkshire.

 On June 24, 2021, a supercell produced an F4 tornado in south Moravia, Czech Republic.
 This tornado caused 6 deaths and left more than 200 people injured.
 With roughly $700 million of damage it was one of the costliest tornadoes to occur outside of the United States.

+During the afternoon of May 3, 2026, a supercell formed over northern Syria.
+It spawned an IF3+ tornado in Ayyasha, which crossed into Turkey and impacted nearby villages such as Akçamezra.
+This same supercell later went on to generate 13 other tornadoes in Turkey.